+As a dog owner you will need to see how to train a dog not to bite and ensure that this kind of behavior can be accepted only till the time your pet is able to learn new ways to navigate and get accustomed to our human world.
 It is natural for puppies and dogs to bite, but nobody would want their pet puppy or dog to bite them or anyone else.
 Dogs have a habit to manipulate or touch things or objects with their mouth rather than using their paws.
-But as dog owner you will need to ensure that this kind of behavior can be accepted only till the time your pet is able to learn new ways to navigate and get accustomed to our human world.
 It is important for owners and caretakers to ensure that their dogs are trained well to avoid any kind of dog bite cases.

 It is important that pet owners take responsibility for their pet dogs.
 This includes training them early and ensuring that the dog or puppy is socialized well so that they can get along well with other dogs and the people.
 It is the responsibility of a dog owner or caretaker to ensure that the dog is aware about its place and position in the social circle, so that it does not try to overpower or get aggressive to prove its dominance.
 The owners need to work with their pet dogs to avoid any instances of dog bite or attacks.